wrahool/FinCEN_SARsData/README.md

 ## License

-This data is licensced under Creative Commons Attribution 3.0 United States (https://creativecommons.org/licenses/by/3.0/us/legalcode)
+To the extent any new intellectual property rights have been created, the Berkman Klein Center for Internet & Society at Harvard University is the rights holder and these works are licensed under the Creative Commons Attribution 3.0 United States license (https://creativecommons.org/licenses/by/3.0/us/legalcode).